 3 tips for winning the attention economy

 In this ad, there is too much going on.
 The low Clarity score suggests that attention will be too scattered.
 The high Cognitive Load also suggests that there's too much going on in this picture.
 To make matters worse, this ad also has the brand down right there in the corner of death.

 Try it for yourself.
-Reach out to us to get access to Predict.
+Reach out to us to get access to Neurons.

+3 tips for winning the attention economy